Foundation Diet and Health

 Purchasing - Storage

-Ripe papayas are occasionally available at selected supermarket chains such as Coop , Migros , Denner , Volg , Spar , Aldi , Lidl , Rewe , Edeka , Billa , Hofer etc., but green papayas are rarely available.
-Asian markets or larger department stores with a good selection of exotic fruits also mostly offer green papayas.
+Ripe papayas are occasionally available at selected supermarket chains such as Coop, Migros, Denner, Volg, Spar, Aldi, Lidl, Rewe, Edeka, Billa, Hofer etc., but green papayas are rarely available.
+Asian markets or larger department stores with a good selection of exotic fruits also mostly offer unripe fruit.
 Organically produced green papayas are sometimes available in organic supermarkets (such as Denn's Biomarkt, Alnatura ) - or you can order them online.
 In this unripe state, the exotic fruit can be easily shipped without any loss of quality.
-Papayas do not have a specific season in their countries of origin such as Thailand, Hawaii or South Africa; they grow all year round.
+Papayas do not have a specific season in countries of origin such as Thailand, Hawaii or South Africa; they grow all year round.
 25 The same applies to Spanish papayas, although a harvest time between October and November is recommended here.
 26

 When buying, you should make sure that the green papaya is still very firm.
 If you press on the green skin with your thumb, it should not give in under the pressure.
 A well-known papaya variety is called "Kaik Tam" and is about 20 cm long and weighs 500 grams when unripe.
 Wrapped in foil, it resembles a thicker cucumber.
 It is also known as salad papaya.

-The availability of green papayas varies depending on the size of the store, catchment area, etc. If you are interested, click on our recorded food prices for the DA-CH countries (above under the ingredient image).
-There you will find current prices from various supermarkets and their price development.
+The availability of green papayas varies depending on the size of the store, catchment area, etc. Our recorded food prices for the DA-CH countries can be found above under the ingredient image - and by clicking on them you can see their development at different suppliers.

 Storage tips

 The optimal storage temperature for green papayas is 12-13 °C. If the fruit is cut or halved, remove the seeds before storing it in the fridge.
-Covered with foil or in a closed container, they will last for about 2 days.
-Half-ripe papayas can be recognized by the skin, which is no longer completely green, but rather yellowish.
-At this stage, the fruit can continue to ripen if stored at room temperature.
-It is advisable to regularly check the consistency by gently pressing the skin.
+Covered with foil or in a closed container, they will keep for about 2 days.
+Half-ripe papayas can be recognized by the yellowish skin, which is no longer completely green.
+At this stage, the fruit can continue to ripen at room temperature.
+It is advisable to check the consistency regularly by gently pressing the skin.
 3

 Ingredients - Nutritional values - Calories

 Unripe fruits have even fewer calories than ripe papayas, with 35 kcal/100g.
-In contrast to their low carbohydrate, protein and fat content, green papayas have a high vitamin content.
+In contrast to their low carbohydrate, protein and fat content, green papayas are rich in vitamins.

-According to estimates by the Hawaii Institute of Tropical Agriculture and Human Resources, raw green papaya contains 75 mg of vitamin C (ascorbic acid) per 100 g, which covers 94% of the daily requirement.
-30 This puts it not far behind fresh aronia berries (81 mg/100 g) and raw brassicas such as Brussels sprouts (85 mg) orbroccoli florets (93 mg).
-However, it does not come close to the top values of yellow bell peppers (184 mg).
+According to estimates by the Hawaii Institute of Tropical Agriculture and Human Resources, raw green papayas contain 75 mg of vitamin C (ascorbic acid) per 100 g, which covers 94% of the daily requirement.
+30 This puts them not far behind fresh aronia berries (81 mg/100 g) and raw brassicas such as Brussels sprouts (85 mg) orbroccoli florets (93 mg).
+However, they do not come close to the top values of yellow bell peppers (184 mg).
 17

 As with ripe fruit, the vitamin C levels of green specimens are subject to fluctuations, making everyday comparisons between unripe and ripe samples difficult.
 However, it is assumed that the ascorbic acid content increases with ripeness.
 30